adairborba/phonegap-launch-navigator/README.md

                     - Defaults to "Yes" if not specified.
                 - {string} noButtonText - text to display for the No button.
                     - Defaults to "No" if not specified.

-### enableDebug()

-Enables debug log output from the plugin to the JS and native consoles.
-By default debug is disabled.

-    launchnavigator.enableDebug(true, success, error);

-#### Parameters
-- {boolean} enabled - Whether to enable debug.
-- {function} success - callback to invoke on successfully setting debug.
-- {function} error - callback to invoke on error while setting debug.
-Will be passed a single string argument containing the error message.

 ### isAppAvailable()